-- 1. Per Board of Education Policy, an adult must bring ALL medications to the school.
+1. Per Board of Education Policy, an adult must bring ALL medications to the school.
 For purposes of this policy, the term "medication" shall include prescription and non-prescription medications taken by mouth, inhaler, injection (including epi-pen), or application drops or creams.
-This includes over- the-counter medication such as cough drops, throat lozenges, and itch creams. - 2.
-Medication shall be administered to students only by school personnel who are specifically designated and authorized by the building principal or other school administrator, and only in compliance with the requirements of this policy.
-Student self-possession and/or self-administration of medication shall be permitted only as authorized by the building principal, or other school administrator, and only in compliance with the requirements of this policy. - 3.
-Parents / guardians must complete the appropriate paperwork for prescription medications and non-prescription medications.
-All medication paperwork must be signed and dated on an annual basis. - 4.
-The medication must be brought to school in the original or prescription container appropriately prepared and labeled by the pharmacy.
+This includes over- the-counter medication such as cough drops, throat lozenges, itch creams and essential oils.

+2. Medication shall be administered to students only by school personnel who are specifically designated and authorized by the building principal or other school administrator, and only in compliance with the requirements of this policy.
+Student self-possession and/or self-administration of medication shall be permitted only as authorized by the building principal, or other school administrator, and only in compliance with the requirements of this policy.

+3. Parents / guardians must complete the appropriate paperwork for prescription medications and non-prescription medications.
+All medication paperwork must be signed and dated on an annual basis by a doctor.

+4. The medication must be brought to school in the original or prescription container appropriately prepared and labeled by the pharmacy.
 The medication label must also include the dosage and frequency of administration of the medication.

-Over the counter, non-prescription medications will not be administered for more than ten (10) consecutive days.
-After ten days, the medication must be picked up from the school office.
-If it is not picked up, it will be destroyed.
-Administration beyond ten consecutive days requires a signed consent form from a physician. - 5.
-Prescription and over-the-counter medication should be brought to school by the student's parent/guardian.
+5. Prescription and over-the-counter medication should be brought to school by the student's parent/guardian.
 Please do NOT send medication on the school bus with the student.
 Refill of the medication is the sole responsibility of the student's parent/guardian.
-Medication shall be supplied in the prescribed dosage so that school personnel do not have to split pills. - 6.
-The student's parent/guardian is responsible for informing the building principal or his/her designated representative, immediately, in writing, of any change in the child's health affecting the dispensation of medication or of any change in the medication, including the discontinuation or modification of the medication.
+Medication shall be supplied in the prescribed dosage so that school personnel do not have to split pills.

+6. The student's parent/guardian is responsible for informing the building principal or his/her designated representative, immediately, in writing, of any change in the child's health affecting the dispensation of medication or of any change in the medication, including the discontinuation or modification of the medication.